Solution

 The Solution

-GrindoSonic provided the missing link: a way to verify each rotor’s actual modulus non-destructively before it left the plant.
-By measuring resonant frequency and calculating modulus, quality control could confirm that rotors fell within the target range—or flag outliers before they reached assembly.
+GrindoSonic closed the loop: quality control could verify each rotor’s actual modulus non-destructively before it left the plant.
+By measuring resonant frequency and calculating modulus, quality control could confirm that rotors fell within the target range, or flag outliers before they reached assembly.

 Results